FabricMC/fabric-docs/develop/custom-recipe-types.md

 <<< @/reference/latest/src/main/java/com/example/docs/menu/custom/UpgradingMenu.java#menu

+<<< @/reference/latest/src/main/java/com/example/docs/menu/custom/UpgradingResultSlot.java#slot

 A lot to unpack here!
-This menu has two input slots and an output slot.
+This menu has two input slots and an output `UpgradingResultSlot`.

 The input container is an anonymous subclass of `SimpleContainer`, which calls the menu's `slotsChanged` method when its items change.
 In `slotsChanged`, we then create an instance of our recipe input class, filling it with the two input slots.

+TODO: something about why we use `ContainerLevelAccess`

 In order to see if it matches any recipes, we'll first ensure we are on the server level, since clients do not know what recipes exist.
 Then, we'll retrieve the `RecipeManager` via `serverLevel.recipeAccess()`.

 We'll call `serverLevel.recipeAccess().getRecipeFor` with our recipe input to get a recipe that matches the inputs.
 If a recipe was found, we can add or remove the result from the result container.

-To detect when the user takes the result out, we create an anonymous subclass of `Slot`.
-The `onTake` method of our menu then removes the input items.
+To detect when the user takes the result out, we use the `UpgradingResultSlot`'s `onTake` override.
+The `onTake` method of our menu then decrements the input items.

+To ensure that the player is within interaction range from the block, we override `stillValid`.

 To prevent deleting items, it is important to drop the inputs back when the screen is closed, as shown in the `removed` method.